typedb/typedb-docs/05-typedb-cluster/01-install-and-run.md

 toc: false
 ---

+## Obtaining Commercial License

+TypeDB Cluster is a commercial offering that provides production-grade experience - high-availability, scalability, and security.
+If you are interested, please contact sales to obtain the license.

 ## System Requirements
 TypeDB Cluster runs on Mac, Linux and Windows.
 The only requirement is Java (version 11 or higher) which can be downloaded from [OpenJDK](http://openjdk.java.net/install/) or [Oracle Java](https://www.oracle.com/java/technologies/javase-jdk15-downloads.html).